eikona-io/pixel-brain/README.md

 ### Database

 The Database class is used to interact with the MongoDB database.
 It can store fields, query vector fields, find images, and perform other database operations.
-This is an interface for preprocessing a batch of images for a certain model.
-It is an abstract base class and needs to be subclassed for specific preprocessing methods.

 ### ResnetClassifierModule